Dolores Jiménez y Muro: Plot of Tacubaya

 By early 1911, rebel forces had captured much of the Chihuahuan countryside.
 Jiménez officially joined the Mexican Liberal Party, serving as an organizer and strategist.
 On 16 March, the Díaz government suspended individual liberties.
 That month, Jiménez organized protests in Campeche, Michoacán, Puebla, and Tlaxcala.
 At the same time, in what became known as the Plot of Tacubaya, Jiménez and several others conspired to seize control of a military installation in Tacubaya and arrest Díaz.
 Jiménez is credited with writing "The Political and Social Plan", published on 18 March, which outlined the ideas and aims of the conspirators.
 This plan called for better hours, wages, and conditions for workers, as well as educational reform, protections for Indigenous people, and a requirement that foreign firms operating in Mexico employ Mexican workers.

 The plot was ultimately discovered on 27 March, and its leaders, including Jiménez, were arrested and jailed in Belem Prison.
 (Note: Some sources, including Villaneda and Devereaux Ramírez, say this occurred in 1910.
 However, most other sources, including Jaiven, Sánchez Amaro, Valles Salas, and Rocha Islas, say it took place in 1911.)
-At this point, Jiménez was in her sixties.
+At this point, Jiménez was in her sixties and in poor health.
 Despite this, she staged a hunger strike to demand the conspirators' release.
 She was eventually released because of this strike.
 After rebel forces took Ciudad Juárez in the First Battle of Ciudad Juárez, Díaz resigned, and elections were called for October.
 Francisco León de la Barra, who was made interim president, declared a general amnesty for crimes related to the rebellion, resulting in the release of the remaining Tacubaya conspirators.
 Elections were held on schedule, with Madero securing a decisive majority.
 He ascended to the presidency in November.